Internships and Experiential Learning

 Bloomberg Businessweek surveyed nearly 30,000 students and recruiters at almost 600 companies to gauge how well undergraduate business programs — and related internships — prepare students for careers at their companies.

-The 2016 “Best Undergraduate Business Schools” Employer Survey ranked the Boler School of Business #1 in the nation for career readiness.
+The 2016 “Best Undergraduate Business Schools” Employer Survey ranked the Boler College of Business #1 in the nation for career readiness.

 For information on Internship and Employer Relations programs please contact: